 Surprisingly powerful without being a pain to learn

-OpenShot Video Editor is an interesting alternative to better known video editing apps, and while it takes a bit of setting up (for example, to use animated titles you’ll need to install the free Blender app too) it’s surprisingly powerful.
+OpenShot Video Editor is an interesting alternative to better known editing apps, and while it takes a bit of setting up (for example, to use animated titles you’ll need to install the free Blender app too) it’s surprisingly powerful.

 OpenShot offers transitions with real-time previews, timeline-based editing, 3D titles and special effects, audio mixing and editing, and a range of visual effects including color correction and chroma key compositing.

 As is often the case with open source software, the interface isn't as slick as commercial alternatives, but don’t let that put you off.
-OpenShot is an excellent free video editor for macOS, and it’s really easy to get to grips with.
+OpenShot is an excellent free editor for macOS, and it’s really easy to get to grips with.

 Brilliant for beginners, but also powerful enough for more advanced users